utekaravinash/gopaapi5/README.md

 Use Client instance's SetTimeout() method to set a time limit for the above operations.
 If not used, the operations wait until API service either completes or times out.

+_Note: You can also pass context to the Ctx suffixed methods mentioned above. viz.
+GetBrowseNodesCtx, GetItemsCtx, GetVariationsCtx, and SearchItemsCtx_

 ## Author ##

 [Avinash Utekar](https://www.utekar.com/author/avinash/)